mtchibozo/BrainStateClassification/Experiment_A/model/README.md

 ### 1D CNN model

-Authors: Donggeun Kim, Maxime Tchibozo
+Authors: Donggeun Kim

 Date: Oct 1, 2020

 Abstract: Implements the architecture of the 1D CNN in Keras.
 Included steps:

-* TODO

-* TODO

-* TODO
+* Defines a class to create models automatically with specified hyperparameters.

+* Generates balanced Leave-One-Subject-Out Cross-Validation Folds using Random Oversampling.

+* Iteratively trains a model on each training Fold and evaluates its performance on the test fold.

+* Stores each model from each Fold in ckpt format with meta files.